brunokoga/Montevideo/monsters_dir/creatureTypes.md

 Swarms do not threaten creatures, and do not make attacks of opportunity with their swarm attack.
 However, they distract foes whose squares they occupy, as described below.

 Swarms possess the distraction universal monster rule.
-Spellcasting or concentrating on spells within the area of a swarm requires a caster level check (DC 20 + spell level).
+Spellcasting or concentrating on spells within the area of a swarm requires a caster level check (DC 20 + spell level.
 Using skills that involve patience and concentration requires a DC 20 Will save.

 **Vanara Subtype** : This subtype is applied to vanaras and creatures related to vanaras.

 **Vishkanya Subtype** : This subtype is applied to vishkanyas and creatures related to vishkanyas.

 **Water Subtype:** This subtype is usually used for outsiders with a connection to the Elemental Plane of Water.
-Creatures with the water subtype always have swim speeds and can move in water without making [Swim](../skills/swim#_swim) checks.
+Creatures with the water subtype always have swim speeds and can move in water without making [Swim](../skill_dir/swim#_swim checks.
 A water creature can breathe underwater and can usually breathe air as well.
-Water creatures treat the [Swim](../skills/swim#_swim) skill as a class skill.
+Water creatures treat the [Swim](../skill_dir/swim#_swim skill as a class skill.